Final 48 Hours, PSI Test Day, and Retake Planning

 Test-day pacing and reset plan

-When stuck, use this reset:
+When stuck, run this five-step reset:

 - Identify the patient problem.